web3-storage/docs/docs/how-tos/work-with-car-files.md

 Note that the IPFS HTTP gateway currently does not support rendering CBOR data, so the root object is not directly viewable via the gateway.
 See the note about gateway support below for more information.

-However, the gateway *is* able to traverse the IPLD links inside our CBOR object, so you can link to the file by path and the gateway will resolve the linked file.
+However, the gateway *can* traverse the IPLD links inside our CBOR object, so you can link to the file by path and the gateway will resolve the linked file.
 For example:

 [https://bafyreid7hvce4pzcy56s4hwu7xrt3dnnzzfvilzfwsadvf6q4eqild6ndy.ipfs.dweb.link/file](https://bafyreid7hvce4pzcy56s4hwu7xrt3dnnzzfvilzfwsadvf6q4eqild6ndy.ipfs.dweb.link/file).

 ::: warning Gateway support
-Although Web3.Storage supports storing CAR files with `dag-cbor` content by default and can accept other codecs with the `decoders` option, the IPFS HTTP gateway does not currently "speak" these formats and is not able to provide such data over HTTP.
+Although Web3.Storage supports storing CAR files with `dag-cbor` content by default and can accept other codecs with the `decoders` option, the IPFS HTTP gateway does not currently "speak" these formats and will not return such data over HTTP.
 Please follow [this issue](https://github.com/ipfs/go-ipfs/issues/8234) to track the development of this feature.
 :::

 ### Enabling IPLD codecs in the client library